EITwittnebel/tmobiletest/README.md

 I provided test cases for the following:

 For potential API calls:
--An API call where the provided JSON has all data in a proper format -API calls where the provided JSON is either missing a field (eg. dealerCode), or the value is empty -An API call where the data is not properly formatted
+*An API call where the provided JSON has all data in a proper format *API calls where the provided JSON is either missing a field (eg. dealerCode), or the value is empty *An API call where the data is not properly formatted

 There is a test for the activity indicator, testing that it is animating during viewDidLoad and stops animating during viewDidAppear.